 All variances and special exceptions granted by the Board of Adjustment shall be valid for a period of two (2) years after the date of the decision of the Board of Adjustment; provided, however, that once substantial compliance with said decision has occurred or substantial completion of the improvements allowed by said decision has occurred, the rights of the owner or his successor in interest shall vest and no subsequent changes in the subdivision regulations or zoning ordinances shall operate to affect such decision.
-In the event that at the expiration of such two (2) year period, substantial

-1 2 3 4 completion of the improvements allowed by that decision have not been undertaken, the decision shall be null and void and the owner must reapply to the Board of Adjustment for the variance or special exception.
+In the event that at the expiration of such two (2) year period, substantial completion of the improvements allowed by that decision have not been undertaken, the decision shall be null and void and the owner must reapply to the Board of Adjustment for the variance or special exception.

-5 6 7 SECTION XII.
+SECTION XII.
 AMENDMENTS

-8 This Ordinance may be amended from time to time by the voters of the Town of Greenfield, in

-9 Town Meeting convened for that purpose pursuant to the provisions and procedures set out in the New

-10 Hampshire Revised Statutes Annotated (RSA), Chapter 657:3-5, as amended.
+This Ordinance may be amended from time to time by the voters of the Town of Greenfield, in Town Meeting convened for that purpose pursuant to the provisions and procedures set out in the New Hampshire Revised Statutes Annotated (RSA), Chapter 657:3-5, as amended.

-11

-12

-13 SECTION XIII.
+SECTION XIII.
 PENALTY

-14

-15 An person, persons, firm or corporation convicted of violating any of the provisions of this

-16 Ordinance shall be subject to a fine of not more than one hundred dollars (\$100.00) for each day such

-17 violation may exist after formal written notification by the Town that a violation exists.
+An person, persons, firm or corporation convicted of violating any of the provisions of this Ordinance shall be subject to a fine of not more than one hundred dollars (\$100.00) for each day such violation may exist after formal written notification by the Town that a violation exists.

-18

-19 OFOTION VIV.
-CAVING OF ALICE

-20 SECTION XIV.
+SECTION XIV.
 SAVING CLAUSE

-21 The invalidity of any provision of this Ordinance shall not offer the validity of any other provision

-22 23 The invalidity of any provision of this Ordinance shall not effect the validity of any other provision.
-If any lot size, frontage, or any other restriction within this Ordinance is declared invalid, then the

-24 restriction that will apply to that particular item will be that of the next most restrictive district.
+The invalidity of any provision of this Ordinance shall not effect the validity of any other provision.
+If any lot size, frontage, or any other restriction within this Ordinance is declared invalid, then the restriction that will apply to that particular item will be that of the next most restrictive district.

-25 restriction that will apply to that particular item will be that of the flext most restrictive district.

-26

-27 SECTION XV.
+SECTION XV.
 WHEN EFFECTIVE

-28

-29 This Ordinance shall take effect upon its passage.
+This Ordinance shall take effect upon its passage.

-30

-31